janoscsordas/lumina-ai/README.md

 # Todo

-- [  ] Make chat messages responsive
+- [  ] Add chat model selection, and save selection in cookie